richard-paquin/codility/README.md

 # codility-java
-This is a simple repository containing the Java solutions to:
+This is a simple repository containing Java solutions to:
 > https://codility.com/programmers/lessons/

 :+1: